Isle of Man TT: History

 Motor racing began on the Isle of Man in 1904 with the Gordon Bennett Eliminating Trial, restricted to touring automobiles.
 The Motor Car Act 1903 placed a speed restriction of 20 mph on all automobiles in the UK, effectively restricting road racing activities.
 Julian Orde, Secretary of the Automobile Car Club of Britain and Ireland approached the authorities on the Isle of Man for the permission to race automobiles on the island's public roads.
 The Manx government agreed, and passed the Highways (Light Locomotive) Act.
 This gave permission for the 1904 Gordon Bennett Eliminating Trial to take place on the Isle of Man around the 52.15 mi Highroads Course.
 The first year of the trial was won by Clifford Earl (Napier) in 7 hours 26.5 minutes, driving five laps of the Highroads Course for a total of 255.5 mi.
-The following year, the Gordon Bennett Trial was held again, on 30 May 1905 and was again won by Clifford Earl driving a Napier automobile, completing six laps in 6 hours and 6 minutes.
+The following year, the Gordon Bennett Trial was held on 30 May 1905, and was again won by Clifford Earl driving a Napier automobile, completing six laps in 6 hours and 6 minutes.
 In September 1905, the first Isle of Man Tourist Trophy Race for automobiles, now known as the RAC Tourist Trophy was held.
 This race was won by John Napier (Arrol-Johnston) in 6 hours and 9 minutes at an average speed of 33.90 mph.

 In 1905, it was decided to run an eliminating trial for motorcycles the day after the Gordon Bennett Eliminating Trial.
 This was to qualify a team to represent Great Britain in the International Motor-Cycle Cup Race held in Austria.
 The inability of the motorcycles to climb the steep Mountain Section of the course forced the organisers to use a smaller 25 mi section of the Gordon Bennett Trial course that included less elevation.
 This ran from Douglas south to Castletown and then north to Ballacraine along the primary A3 road, returning to the start at the Quarterbridge in Douglas via Crosby and Glen Vine along the current Snaefell Mountain Course in the reverse direction.
 The 1905 International Motor-Cycle Cup Race consisted of five laps, and was won by J.S.
 Campbell (Ariel) despite a fire during a pit stop.
 Campbell completed the 125 mi (201 km) race distance in 4 hours, 9 minutes and 36 seconds at an average race speed of 30.04 mph.

 The 1906 International Motor-Cycle Cup race was plagued by accusations of cheating and fraudulence.
 Frustrated by the experience, the Secretary of the Auto-Cycle Club, Freddie Straight, brothers Charlie Collier and Harry Collier of Matchless Motorcycles, and the Marquis de Mouzilly St. Mars (president of the FICM) had a conversation on the train journey home that led to a suggestion of a race the following year for road touring motorcycles based on the automobile races held on the Isle of Man.